 EN PAPILOTTE

 Pat the basa fillets dry with paper towel and lightly season.
 Place each fillet in the centre of a piece of tinfoil or baking paper (large enough to wrap around each fillet).
-Top each fillet with a few quartered baby tomatoes, some of the drained feta, a drizzle of oil, and seasoning.
+Top each fillet with a few quartered baby tomatoes, some of the drained Feta, a drizzle of oil, and seasoning.
 Tightly close the tinfoil or baking paper over each fillet, sealing it in.
 Place on a baking tray and cook in the hot oven for 7-8 minutes.
 In the final 5 minutes, turn the oven onto the grill setting or the highest temperature and open the tinfoil or baking paper so the fillets are exposed to the grill.
 On completion, the fillets should be cooked through and golden.

 LOADED COUSCOUS